Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

         For more information on the software stacks on LUMI, head to the [Software stacks ][softwarestacks] page.

-    !!! failure "Known issue"
-        We have run into cases where the output of the `module spider` command is incomplete.
-This is caused
-        by the non-standard way in which the Cray programming environment uses Lmod and also by the way the software stack needs to be installed next to the programming environment rather than integrated with it due to the way the Cray programming environment has to be installed on the system.

     In some cases, if there is no ambiguity, `module spider` will already produce help about the package.